medvenyashaxd/automation-test-mobile-app-moneyfy/README.md

 Python based test with incoming libraries Appium, behave + allure.
 The test checks application settings such as language, night mode, currency, start of month, start of week.
-Basic functionality test set budget, spend budget, replenish budget. swipes and taps by coordinates are present in the test
+Basic functionality test set budget, spend budget, replenish budget.
+Swipes and taps by coordinates are present in the test
 ![test-app-moneyfy](https://user-images.githubusercontent.com/110237352/195994705-fd1ba546-e5bb-4844-a66c-97cc4872301c.gif)